busypeoples/busypeoples.github.io/_posts/2015-03-24-d3-with-react-js.markdown

 This was an initial approach in combing D3 and React and taking control of the rendering process.
 The provided example doesn't cover any transitions where the number of Rect element changes.
 This can be easily achieved by adding x and width property calculations just like shown with the y and height properties.

+Thank you to [@thinkfunctional](https://twitter.com/thinkfunctional) for reading the draft and providing valuable feedback.

 ### Links